 The year 2015 saw a large increase of immigration into the EU - UN Refugee Agency December 2015.
 Also, who can forget the almost daily images of the camp near Calais which opened in January 2015 and was closed by the French authorities in October 2016.
 For a time, further eastward enlargement looked possible with Prime Minister Cameron supporting Turkey's bid to join the EU - The Telegraph 9 December 2014.
 Following events in Turkey in 2016, it is now unlikely that Turkey will meet accession criteria for the EU in the near future, if at all - see EU Council - Turkey current position.

-Anti-EU sentiment within the Conservative Party led to the decision by Prime Minister David Cameron to hold an "in-out" referendum.
+Anti-EU sentiment within the Conservative Party, together with the leave campaign fronted by politicians such as Nigel Farage, led to the decision by Prime Minister David Cameron to hold an "in-out" referendum.
 His attempt to secure changes to the UK's relationship with Europe ended with very little to show for his efforts (The Telegraph 14 June 2016) and, following a lacklustre campaign by the "remain" side, the 2016 referendum resulted in an overall vote to leave.
 Scotland and Northern Ireland voted to remain - post 24 June 2016 and that may have crucial significance for the future of the UK as a union.

 British euroscepticism was certainly no recent development and persisted throughout our 47 years of membership.
 Even with Brexit secured, the scepticism is likely to continue into the future and may have decisive influence over decisions as the UK makes choices for the future relationship - The Guardian 31 January 2020 - Don't tune out yet: Britain's Brexit odyssey is far from over and see BBC News 2 February 2020.

 Churchill spoke in 1942 about the end of the beginning.
 An entire new relationship with the EU will now have to be worked out.
-The Political Declaration (PD) is intended to point the way forward but the document is not legally binding and its future influence remains to be seen.
+The Political Declaration (PD) is intended to point the way forward but its future influence is unknown and, given its non-legally binding status, may be minimal.
 The PD notes -